thln2ejz/OS_Bash/README.md

 #com.facebook.system	<br>
 #com.facebook.appmanager <br>

-From experimentation, here is a list of pre-installed packages that can be safely removed (you can view and run this script as alternative to the below detailed steps): <a href="https://github.com/thln2ejz/OS_Bash/blob/main/android_cleanup.sh">android_cleanup.sh</a>
+The list of pre-installed packages that can be safely removed is shown in <a href="https://github.com/thln2ejz/OS_Bash/blob/main/android_cleanup.sh">android_cleanup.sh</a> and was obtained after trial & error.
 The list includes packages from google, huawei, facebook, gameloft, netflix, etc., but avoids system packages which can break your device (ie cause a factory reset).
 Notice that when removing google packages, 2 exceptions were made for:

 #com.google.android.gms			<br>
 #com.google.android.packageinstaller	<br>

-The first one cannot be removed anyway -> Failure [DELETE_FAILED_DEVICE_POLICY_MANAGER] 		<br>
+The first one cannot be removed in any case -> Failure [DELETE_FAILED_DEVICE_POLICY_MANAGER] 		<br>
 The second will (if removed) force your phone upon reboot to enter recovery mode for a factory reset.	<br>

-Android packages that can be safely removed include chrome, email, vending, etc.

 After running android_cleanup.sh, remove Microsoft's swiftkey, but first install an open source alternative (eg <a href="https://f-droid.org/en/packages/rkr.simplekeyboard.inputmethod/">Simple Keyboard</a>):